lchestnutt/cardiotensor/paper/paper.md

     index: 2
   - name: UCL Institute of Cardiovascular Science, London, UK
     index: 3
+  - name: UCL Division of Medicine, University College London, London, UK
+    index: 4
   - name: Research Complex at Harwell, Didcot, UK
-    index: 4
+    index: 5
 date: 29 July 2025
 bibliography: paper.bib
 ---

 # Summary

 Understanding the architecture of the human heart requires analyzing its microstructural organization across scales.
 With the advent of high-resolution imaging techniques such as synchrotron-based tomography, it has become possible to visualize entire hearts at micron-scale resolution.
 However, translating these large, complex volumetric datasets into interpretable, quantitative descriptors of cardiac organization remains a major challenge.
-Cardiotensor is an open-source Python package designed to quantify 3D cardiomyocyte orientation in whole- or partial-heart imaging datasets.
-It provides efficient, scalable implementations of structure tensor analysis, enabling extraction of directional metrics such as helix angle (HA), transverse angle (TA), and fractional anisotropy (FA).
+Here we present cardiotensor, an open-source Python package designed to quantify 3D cardiomyocyte orientation in whole- or partial-heart imaging datasets.
+It provides efficient, scalable implementations of structure tensor analysis, enabling extraction of directional metrics such as helical angle (HA), intrusion angle (IA), and fractional anisotropy (FA).
 The package supports datasets reaching teravoxel-scale and is optimized for high-performance computing environments, including parallel and chunk-based processing pipelines.
 In addition, cardiotensor includes tractography functionality to reconstruct continuous cardiomyocyte trajectories.
 This enables fiber-level visualization and structural mapping of cardiac tissue, allowing detailed assessments of anatomical continuity and regional organization.

 # Statement of Need

 Despite major advances in high-resolution 3D imaging, there is a lack of open-source tools to analyze cardiomyocyte orientation in large volumetric datasets.
 Most established frameworks were developed for diffusion tensor MRI (DT-MRI), where orientation is inferred from water diffusion.
 Examples include MRtrix3 [@tournier_mrtrix3_2019], DIPY [@garyfallidis_dipy_2014], and DSI Studio [@yeh_dsi_2025].
 While powerful for diffusion-based neuro and cardiac applications [@mekkaoui_diffusion_2017], these packages are not designed to handle direct image-gradient–based orientation estimation or the teravoxel-scale datasets produced by synchrotron tomography, micro-CT, or 3D optical microscopy.

 For non-diffusion imaging modalities, researchers have historically relied on custom structure tensor implementations to estimate fiber orientation directly from image intensity gradients.
 However, most of these are in-house codes, often unpublished or not generalizable.
 For example, structure tensor analysis has been applied in the heart using micro-CT [@reichardt_fiber_2020], microscopy [@dileep_cardiomyocyte_2023; @garcia-canadilla_detailed_2022], and synchrotron tomography [@dejea_comprehensive_2019], but these methods were tailored to specific datasets and lacked scalability or public availability.
+Existing tools like OrientationJ (Fiji) and OrientationPy (Python) enable 2D and 3D structure tensor analysis for microscopy [@navaee2023three].
+However, they are not optimized for teravoxel‑scale datasets, do not compute classical cardiac microstructure descriptors such as HA and IA, and are not integrated with tractography.
+Cardiotensor uniquely provides all of these capabilities for large‑scale cardiac imaging.

 Cardiotensor addresses this gap by providing an open-source Python package specifically tailored to structure tensor analysis of large cardiac volumes.
 Rather than relying on diffusion modeling, cardiotensor infers tissue orientation directly from image intensity gradients, making it applicable across a wide range of modalities.
 Previous studies have demonstrated strong agreement between structure tensor–based orientation and DT-MRI–derived metrics when applied to the same human hearts [@teh_validation_2016].
 The package supports full pipelines from raw image stacks to fiber orientation maps and tractography.
 Its architecture is optimized for large datasets, using chunked and parallel processing suitable for high-performance computing environments.